 Key Link: Chase Sapphire Preferred Card

 My single favorite card for earning valuable rewards points has just gotten better with an offer of 50,000 points as a signup bonus.
-And it comes with an additional 5000 bonus points after you add the first authorized user to your account and make a purchase in the first 3 months from account opening.

 There was a brief targeted test of 50,000 points with a higher annual fee two years ago.
 For the most part we haven’t seen an offer like this for the card since March 2012.